pavelmaksimov/di-linter/README.md

 This linter identifies cases where project-specific dependencies are directly created or used within functions or methods, rather than being injected as parameters.
 It helps enforce the principle that dependencies should be passed in, not created internally.

+Additionally, the linter detects patch usage in test files, which is considered a bad practice as it can lead to brittle tests and make refactoring more difficult.

 ### Examples of Dependency Injection Issues